Coronavirus Universal Credit & Benefits

 Income hit by coronavirus?
 You may be able to claim universal credit

-If you're unemployed, off work due to sickness, or on a low income, you could be eligible for universal credit, a means-tested benefit to help you meet your basic living costs.
+If you're unemployed, been made redundant, off work due to sickness, or on a low income, you could be eligible for universal credit, a means-tested benefit to help you meet your basic living costs.
 You could work for an employer, be self-employed, have been recently furloughed or made redundant, or have had a reduction in wages, and still apply.

 In response to the coronavirus crisis, the Government has made changes to universal credit, including upping the monthly standard rate – eg, from £317.82 to £409.89 for single people aged 25 or over.
 It's also removed the 'minimum income floor', to help self-employed people whose income has fallen, and increased the allowance for private renters who need help with housing costs.